Polly is an Open Source library for .Net that allows implementing certain resilience patterns and exception management/recovery in .Net applications.

 }

-attribute.
-This is necessary for debugging in Visual Studio, because otherwise it captures the exception we throw, even if it is handled by Polly.
-In case of being code from a library external to our code, this attribute would not be necessary.
+Finally, you’ll see that in all the examples we have marked the function that throws the Exception with the attribute [DebuggerNonUserCode].
+This is necessary for debugging in Visual Studio, because otherwise it catches the exception we throw, even if it is managed by Polly.
+If it were code from an external library, this attribute would not be necessary.

-It is very easy to implement patterns with the Polly library.
-A very useful tool that should be part of your favorite libraries collection.
+That’s how easy it is to implement patterns with the Polly library.
+A very useful tool that should be part of your collection of favorite libraries.